tkorakas/reactive-api/readme.md

-# Node API using xsteam
+# Node API using RxJS

 ## Resources